YidaZou/Project/Report.md

 Algorithms we will implement:

 - Sample Sort (MPI + CUDA)
+- Merge Sort (MPI + CUDA)
+- Bitonic Sort (MPI + CUDA)

+We will compare the performance of these three algorithms with the metrics stated in the project topic.

+To vary our algorithms, we will apply the following communication and parallelization strategies:
+- fork/join parallelism
+- point-to-point communication

+## 3. due 11/08 Pseudocode for each algorithm and implementation
 ```
 function SampleSort(unsortedList, t):  //t = thread count
     //Divide input into samples depending on number of threads